Last updated on February 17th, 2021

 In some cases, misusing fonts on a website building project can lead to the finished result being an eyesore.
 Rather than dealing with the problems that choosing the wrong font can cause, you need to work on expanding your knowledge of typography.

 Expanding your knowledge of things like tracking, kerning or leading is just the tip of the iceberg when it comes to typography.
 A truly great graphic designer will be able to think outside the box and use fonts in a way that creates a balance between readability and creativity.
 The best way to expand your knowledge of fonts and how to use them is by building vast amounts of practice websites.
+“However, learning typography will also require learning of font pairings and other theories of graphic design.
+This more about what graphic design knowledge you will need in this article.”

 Once you have built the design of a website, ask other technology professionals to work with you to take a look at them.
 Take the feedback you receive and use it to expand the readability of your websites.